ExaWorks/job-api-spec/specification.md

 - The proposed API is **asynchronous**.
-A detailed discussion about the choice between synchronous and asynchronous APIs can be found in [Appendix B](#synchronous-vs-asynchronous-api).
+A detailed discussion about the choice between synchronous and asynchronous APIs can be found in [Appendix B](#appendix-b---synchronous-vs-asynchronous-api).
 In short, the implementation of a synchronous API would not scale well in most languages.
 Additionally, if so needed, the API provides a [`wait()`](#job-wait) method that allows client code to trivially implement a synchronous wrapper around the API.